atheistics/Crypto-Savvy/README.md

 # Crypto-Savvy
 Crypto Savvy PT Assist

-                    I AM NOT A FINANCIAL ADVISOR!
+                    NOT A FINANCIAL ADVISOR!
 DO NOT LISTEN TO ME!

 ########################################################################################
 ###                       CRYPTO SAVVY PROFIT TRAILER BOT SETTINGS                   ###